-The college has chartered a number of student organizations including general and special interest groups, honor societies, service clubs and social groups.
+The college has chartered several student organizations.
+These include general and special interest groups, honor societies, service clubs and social groups.
 These organizations cover a wide variety of interests and activities.
-Membership is open to all students who qualify, without regard to age, color, creed, handicap, marital status, national origin, race, religion or sex (except wherein gender is the fundamental basis for that organization by approved charter provisions).
+Membership is open to all students who qualify, without regard to age, color, creed, handicap, marital status, national origin, race, religion or sex, except for those particular groups which are selective on the basis of scholarship.
+All groups operate under the rules printed in the "Student Organizations" portion of the "Students Rights and Responsibilities" section of this chapter.

-The following groups are, or recently have been active, recognized OWCC student organizations:
+The following groups are active, or recently recognized OWCC student organizations;

 Phi Theta Kappa is a national honor society whose goal is to honor students who have attained a high scholastic standing, and to provide them with the opportunity to congregate and sharpen their intellects.
-Service projects and social activities are available to the membership which is open to men and women.
+Service projects and social activities are available to the membership.

-Student Christian Fellowship, or SCF as it is known to the students, promotes high standards of Christian character and provides the opportunity for spiritual growth.
+Student Christian Fellowship (SCF), promotes high standards of Christian character and provides the opportunity for spiritual growth.
 Membership is open to all students.

-Music Theatre endeavors to produce at least one Broadway-style musical annually.
+Music Theatre produces at least one Broadwaystyle musical annually.
 Participation is open by audition to all students and members of the community.